 - 1. Achieve local grade-based requirements in both the Algebra I and the Biology courses), and - 2.
-Achieve the established score or higher on one of the above approved alternative assessments.

-\ The ACT WorkKeys National Career Readiness Certificate (NCRC) is a credential earned by completing the following three WorkKeys assessments: Applied Math, Graphic Literacy, and Workplace Documents.
-Gold Level signifies that an individual has scored at least a Level 5 on each of the three ACT Workplaceassessments.

-\\ A subset of the Armed Services Vocational Aptitude Battery (ASVAB), the AFQT score determines basic qualification for enlistment and is comprised of Paragraph Comprehension, Word Knowledge, Mathematics Knowledge, and Arithmetic Reasoning.
-A student may participate in the ASVAB prior to senior year; however, the student's AFQT score must meet or exceed the minimum score for admittance to a branch of the armed services during the year in which the student graduates.
+Achieve the established score or higher on one of the above approved alternative assessments. - The ACT WorkKeys National Career Readiness Certificate (NCRC) is a credential earned by completing the following three WorkKeys assessments: Applied Math, Graphic Literacy, and Workplace Documents.
+Gold Level signifies that an individual has scored at least a Level 5 on each of the three ACT Workplace assessments. - A subset of the Armed Services Vocational Aptitude Battery (ASVAB), the AFQT score determines basic qualification for enlistment and is comprised of Paragraph Comprehension, Word Knowledge, Mathematics Knowledge, and Arithmetic Reasoning.